-As the voltage readings are compared from channel-to-channel around the head, a pattern may be observed which indicates that a section of adjacent channels has higher-thanaverage readings, whereas the opposing section across the bus has lower readings.
+As the voltage readings are compared from channel-to-channel around the head, a pattern may be observed which indicates that a section of adjacent channels have higher-than-average readings, whereas the opposing section across the bus has lower readings.
 Looking for patterns of this type will help in deciding how the head should be moved to obtain a better balance of channel voltages.